✓Quick Takeaways

 Average OnlyFans Income: Why $180/Month Tells Half the Story

 You've seen the stat everywhere: the average OnlyFans income is $180/month.
 That's about $2,160 a year — versus the US average salary of $59,428.
 But averages are useless here.
 OnlyFans earnings follow a power-law curve.
 A tiny group at the top pulls a wildly uneven share of total revenue.
 The top 1% earn 33% of all platform revenue.
 The top 10% take home 73%.
 Everyone else splits what's left.
 So the real question isn't what the average OnlyFans creator makes.
 It's which side of that curve you'll land on.
+For the latest OnlyFans earnings data and where the money is shifting, check our 2026 trends report.

 Average creator earnings across 4.63M accounts